 Saprolegnia can cause disease in freshwater fish and their eggs.
 It can also infect amphibians and their eggs as well as crustaceans.
 Saprolegnia parasitica is the chief species that affects fish.
 It causes an infection known as saprolegniasis.

 Saprolegniasis can be a problem in some fish farms.
 Wild and aquarium fish may also be infected by a species of Saprolegnia.
 Chemical treatments for the disease exist.
 These may be helpful, but this isn't always the case.

 The parasite starts by infecting the outer layer of a fish.
 A mass of fine white threads may appear on the scales of the body and the fins.
 The mass may resemble cotton wool.
-The hyphae of the parasite may extend into the gills or muscles of the fish and also enter its blood vessels, which can cause serious effects.
+The hyphae of the parasite may extend into the gills or muscles of the animal and also enter its blood vessels, which can cause serious effects.

 Cysts are produced in some stages of the reproductive cycle of oomycetes.
 A cyst is a thick-walled and dormant structure that protects its internal contents from harmful environmental conditions.
 Researchers have found that a primary cyst in Saprolegnia parasitica has hook-like projections on its surface.
 These may help it to attach to fish that are passing by.